Cyriel Dessers: International career

 Born in Belgium to a Belgian father and Nigerian mother, Dessers chose to represent Nigeria at international level in December 2019.
+Earlier in his career, he was called up to the Belgium under-21 national team for a game against Moldova, but he was an unused substitute.

 On 4 March 2020, he was called up by Nigeria head coach Gernot Rohr as part of the team players invited for the Africa Cup of Nations qualifying fixtures against Sierra Leone.
 Dessers debuted in a friendly 1–1 draw with Tunisia on 13 October 2020.